OkayOkayOkayOkayOkayOkay/illagerblabber/README.md

 ## Future Plans

 - More illager types (looking at you, Illusioner)
-- Full mod compatibility with popular illager-adding mods
+- Doubling the voice lines!
-- Therapy for players traumatized by pillager voices
+- Therapy for players traumatized by illager voices
 - **VillagerBlabber!** 🗣️